Yard Range: 8-650 yards/8-450 to flag

 To ping up the strokes, the Coolshot 40i is the epitome of awesomeness.
 It has everything you’ll ever need for the green plus more.
 While it doesn’t have the extra thrills like club selection and pin seeking features, it has enough to turn you into a pro.

-The Nikon Golf Coolshot 80i VR is the best of the best that Nikon has to offer.
-Upgraded in 2017 with vibration and pin-locking features, it’s a stunner on the green.
+The Nikon COOLSHOT Pro Stabilized (which you can read our review on here) is the best of the best that Nikon has to offer.
+Upgraded in 2018 with vibration reduction and pin-locking features, it’s a stunner on the green.
 Leave it to Nikon to keep costs in perspective.

-Within the same price range as the Coolshot 80i VR is the Leupold GX-4i2.
+Within the same price range as the COOLSHOT Pro Stabilized is the Leupold GX-4i2.
 It might not vibrate, but it does have pin lock, OLED, and slope technologies to really compete with Nikon’s affordable line of units.

 But, there’s no getting around the fact that Nikon has the best prices you’ll find for quality!